FAQs

 Bonus Points are based on where you finish in the Majors event.
 Points are given in reverse order.
 If there are 15 players, first place will be 15 points, second place 14, and so on ending with last place with 1 point.
 Bonus points at Majors events may encourage HHGC members to play in the event to score extra Growler Cup points.

-You must be a paid-tier member and play in a minimum of three (3) HHGC golf events to qualify to play in the HHGC Club Championship.
+You must be an HHGC member and play in a minimum of three (3) HHGC golf events to qualify to play in the HHGC Club Championship.